zextras/tech-doc/source/carbonio/_management/backup.rst

 ---------------------------------------

-Once that external storage has been set up, it is necessary to let Zextras Suite use the external storage.
-The procedure is slight different, depending if the new storage needs to be accessed from a newly installed server or if existing local backups must be migrated to the external storage.
+Once that external storage has been set up, it is necessary to let
+|carbonio| use the external storage.
+The procedure is slight
+different, depending if the new storage needs to be accessed from a newly installed server or if existing local backups must be migrated to the external storage.